Clubs: European football

 Despite this, however, Serie A remains one of the best leagues in Europe for competitive matches and tactical battles between two setups trying to outsmart each other.

-Clubs such as AS Roma, Fiorentina and Napoli offer exciting games with plenty to offer fans across Italy who can watch their beloved team from home or from any of Italy's iconic stadiums across the country.
+Clubs such as AS Roma, Fiorentina and Napoli offer exciting games with plenty to offer fans across Italy, who can watch their beloved team from home or from any of Italy's iconic stadiums across the country.

-Ligue 1 clubs
+Ligue 1 Clubs

 Paris Saint-Germain have dominated France for many years, winning seven consecutive league titles since 2012.

-These clubs had very simple rules and were mainly used as a means of recreation among friends.
+These clubs had very simple rules and were used mainly as a means of recreation among friends.

-In 1863 several of these clubs formed the Football Association which established some basic laws for playing football such as no handling of the ball except by goalkeepers.
+In 1863, several of these clubs formed the Football Association, which established some basic laws for playing football, such as no handling of the ball except by goalkeepers.

 The Legacy of European Football